COUNSELOR IN TRAINING

 - Activity and skill involvement, over energetic presence

-- A successful participation in our LIT program
+- A successful participation in our Senior Leaders program for Grade 8s.

-- Leadership potential (in general or through our LIT program)
+- Leadership potential (in general or through our Senior Leaders program)

 - Recognition by camp instructor, unit heads and directors of involvement in all aspects of our camp program.